bigFin/smallSolutions/pages/smallSolutions.md

 	- Developed a multi-channel LED array with some smart scheduling features enabling complex experiments and fault tolerant autonomous operation [[Prismatic - Tissue Culture Photobiology 2017]].
 Co-authored research using the system to validate recipes generated using a genetic algorithm to determine optimal media composition and light spectra for plant tissue culture.
 	- Developing a process control driven by real time monitoring of solvent saturation and particle morphology in extraction process [[Inline realtime spectroscopy]]
 - # Tech tree
+	- Computers:
+		- Systems:
-	- Computers: Experience with Kubernetes, AWS or bare metal, Docker, Linux, Nix.
-Systems and applications with Bash, Nix, C, Python.
-Embedded C (a little Cpp and Assembly).
-ML, CV, analytics with Python.
-Enjoyer of Linux, nix, nvim, tmux ([dotfiles](https://github.com/bigFin/dotfiles/tree/sway) 🐧)
+			- Experience with Kubernetes, AWS or bare metal, Docker, Linux, Nix
+			- Systems and applications with Bash, Nix, Python
+			- Embedded C (a little Cpp and Assembly)
+		- ML, CV, analytics with Python, Clickhouse, Mlflow
+		- Some web stuff with JS, Go, html, sqlite
+		- Enjoyer of Linux, nix, nvim, tmux ([dotfiles](https://github.com/bigFin/dotfiles/tree/sway) 🐧)
 	- Hardware: PCBs with KiCad or Eagle, CAD design with Onshape or Fusion
 	- CCRD and experimental process engineering
 	- Industrial systems: experience with industrial hvac, irrigation, building automation operations